Searching ...

 cost of living comparison

-As the following chart shows, South Carolina’s average is overall 11.5% lower than the national average.
-It beats Tennessee in key areas, like average housing costs and transportation.
-Tennessee fares better for health care, utilities, and miscellaneous expenses.
+The following chart shows that Tennessee’s average is 9.7% lower than the national average overall.
+It beats South Carolina in key areas, like average housing costs and groceries.

 South Carolina